 Disclosure Quantity Units

-Total number of employees 1,502
+Total number of employees 1 2433 #

 a.
-Number of female employees 865 #
+Number of female employees 1082 #

 b.
-Number of male employees 637 #
+Number of male employees 1351 #

-Attrition rate 10% rate
+Attrition rate 2 8.99% rate

-Ratio of lowest paid employee against minimum wage 1.43 : 1 ratio
+Ratio of lowest paid employee against minimum wage 1.05 : 1 ratio

-1 Disclosure includes permanent employees only

-2 Attrition rate = (no. of new hires - no. of turnover)/(average of total no. of employees of previous year and total no. of employees of current year.
+1 Disclosure includes direct hires (computed as permanent employees +temporary employees +new hires - turnover for 2020) 2 Attrition rate is computed as (no. of new hires - no. of turnover)/(average of total no. of employees of previous year and total no. of employees of current year.
 May also be considered as Labor Turnover.